oxen-io/session-appium/README.md

 # Automation testing for Session

-This repository holds the code to do integration tests with appium and Session on iOS and Android.
+This repository holds the code to do integration tests with Appium and Session on iOS and Android.

 # Setup